 Written by Joanna Adams Sergent

-In the early morning hours of October 31, 2007 the tower fell victim to arson.
-Through the consolidated effort of the The High Knob Enhancement Corporation and the Norton Community’s love for the landmark, efforts began in 2009 to rebuild the area.
+In the early morning hours of October 31, 2007, the tower fell victim to arson.
+Through the consolidated effort of The High Knob Enhancement Corporation and the Norton Community’s love for the landmark, efforts began in 2009 to rebuild the area.
 The area is now completed.
 Artistically pleasing the new tower compliments the area.
-The slopping path that leads to the area is easy to walk with minimal effort and is handicapped accessible.
+The slopping path that leads to the area is easy to walk with minimal effort and is handicapped-accessible.

 Be sure to bring your cameras as the view from the tower is breathtaking.
 You are able to see Lee, Scott, and Wise Counties from the tower and the Cities of Norton and Wise Virginia.